 “I want a tattoo of a cool 1960’s lady with long black hair, I do not want her to wear a colourful patterned dress” or

-“I want to get a palm sized tattoo of a skull with wings but I don’t want it to look scary or angry”.
+“I want to get a palm sized tattoo of a skull with horns but I don’t want it to look scary or angry”.

 We aim to include all your ideas in the tattoo but the main goal is to make an amazing tattoo for that part of your body.
 This means we might need to leave out things you asked for, or add some other things to aid with the composition of the design.